polterguy/phosphorusfive-dox/chapter-6.md

 In Hyperlambda, you can dynamically create and *"decorate"* your lambda objects, by inserting execution instructions into your lambda object, almost the same way you'd decorate any object in a classic programming language.
 You can also remove instructions from existing lambda objects.
 A lambda object in P5, is a dynamic living thing.

 If you imagine Hyperlambda as HTML, and lambda as the DOM your HTML creates.
-Then imagining how JavaScript can change your DOM dynamically, and how this becomes the equivalent of dynamically *"molding"* your lambda objects during runtime, creates a mental model you can use to visualise this more easily.
+Then imagining how JavaScript can change your DOM dynamically, and how this becomes the equivalent of dynamically *"molding"* your lambda objects during runtime - This might create a mental model you can use to visualise this more easily.

 In P5, a lambda object can mold any lambda objects, the same way JavaScript can dynamically modify the DOM.